 George Pepperdine, a man of deep Christian faith and a lifelong member of Churches of Christ, was a businessman, who founded Western Auto Supply when he was 23 years old.
 He was committed to sharing his wealth to educate men and women in a values-oriented environment, and Pepperdine University, founded in 1937, is the realization of his dream.
 For the first 30 years of its life, the institution was a small, mostly undergraduate college.
 University status was achieved in 1970 as the institution added graduate and professional schools.

 Founder's Day: Each year, the Pepperdine community gathers together on the Malibu campus for the University's Founder's Day celebration.
-This special event honors the vision of the University's founder, George Pepperdine; affirms Pepperdine's mission; and declares the opening of the new academic year.
+This special event honors the vision of our founder, George Pepperdine; affirms the University's mission; and declares the opening of a new academic year.

 ~ George Pepperdine, 1937 dedicatory address

-The forty member Board of Regents, a majority of who must be Church of Christ members in good standing, is the legal governing body and chief policy board of the University.
+The forty member Board of Regents, a majority of whom must be Church of Christ members in good standing, is the legal governing body and chief policy board of the University.
 The University Board is a national advisory group that provides additional guidance and leadership.
-The University Administration, working in tandem with the governing and advisory boards, shapes the direction of the University.
+Seen below, the University Administration, working in tandem with the governing and advisory boards, shapes the direction of the University.

 To learn about and to register for events at Pepperdine and its five schools, click here.
 You can also click the University Events link in the Quick Links box.